ChatGPT2/Space-Oddity-Bowie/README.md

 4. Copy the API key for backup.
 Note that the API key only appears once.
 If you forgot it, regenerate a new one.

-> Note: There is a fee to use the API, the price i
+> Note: There is a fee to use the API, the price is $0.0020 / 1